-- NGO recipient organizations receive direct funding from the Department for International Development (DFID), the British National Security Council (NSC), and the Foreign and Commonwealth Office, with funds disbursed by UK embassies, consulates, and representative offices.
+- NGO grantees receive direct funding from the Department for International Development (DFID), the British National Security Council (NSC), and the Foreign and Commonwealth Office (FCO), with funds disbursed by UK embassies, consulates, and representative offices.

-- Indirect NGO funding comes from aid frameworks like Christian Aid and other groups, including the British Council, War on Want, and Oxfam-GB, which all receive significant funding from the British government.
+- Indirect NGO funding comes from aid frameworks such as Christian Aid, Oxfam-GB, and the British Council, which all receive significant funding from the British government.